reactiveui/website/input/docs/handbook/collections/index.md

 }
 ```

+> **Note** If you are updating an observable list or an observable cache from a background thread, adding `.ObserveOn(RxApp.MainThreadScheduler)` right before a call to `.Bind()` might be neccessary, to ensure the updates arrive on the UI thread.

 # Tracking Changes in Collections of Reactive Objects

 DynamicData supports change tracking for classes that implement the `INotifyPropertyChanged` interface — `ReactiveObject`s.
 For example, if you'd like to do a `WhenAnyValue` on each element in a collection of changing objects, use the `AutoRefresh()` DynamicData operator: